sambuls/Pynq2.7OnZedboard/README.md

 #### Some additional stuff

-There is a check for qemu-arm version in the Makefile, uncommend this line
+There is a check for qemu-arm version in the Makefile, uncommend this line (nasty I know...)

 Install crosstool-ng
 ```